fistonfle/fms-python/README.md

 # Farm Management System (FMS)

+The Farm Management System (FMS) is a command-line application developed in Python to help farmers manage their farm data, including expenses, crops, and user accounts.
+This README provides an overview of the project and documents the signup, login, and user data storage functionalities.

 ## Overview

-The Farm Management System (FMS) is a command-line application developed in Python to help farmers manage their farm data, including expenses and crops.
-This application allows users to add, view, and update farm-related information through a simple command-line interface.
+The FMS allows farmers to record and manage their expenses and crops through a simple command-line interface.
+Additionally, it provides user authentication functionalities, allowing users to sign up for new accounts and log in to existing accounts.

+## Signup

+To sign up for a new account, users can choose a username and password.
+The signup process ensures that the chosen username is unique.
+Upon successful signup, the user's account information is stored securely in a text file.

+## Login

+Registered users can log in to their accounts using their username and password.
+The login process verifies the provided credentials against the stored user data.
+Upon successful login, users are granted access to the system menu to manage their farm data.

-## Features
+## User Data Storage

-- Add expenses: Users can add expenses with details such as amount, category, and description.
-- Add crops: Users can add crops with details such as name, planting date, and variety.
-- View expenses: Users can view a list of all expenses recorded.
-- View crops: Users can view a list of all crops recorded.
+User account information, including usernames and passwords, is stored securely in a text file.
+The system ensures data integrity and confidentiality by encrypting passwords before storing them.
+The user data storage mechanism allows for seamless user authentication and management.

 ## Usage

 1. Ensure you have Python installed on your system.
 2. Clone or download this repository.
 3. Open a terminal or command prompt and navigate to the project directory.
-4. Run the command `python farm_management_system.py` to start the application.
+4. Run the command `python main.py` to start the Farm Management System.
-5. Follow the on-screen prompts to interact with the Farm Management System.
+5. Follow the on-screen prompts to sign up for a new account or log in to an existing account.

 ## File Structure

-- `farm_management_system.py`: The main Python script containing the application logic.
+- `main.py`: The main Python script containing the application logic.
-- `expenses.txt`: Text file storing the recorded expenses.
+- `utils.py`: A Python module containing utility functions for user authentication and data storage.
-- `crops.txt`: Text file storing the recorded crops.
+- `users.txt`: Text file storing the registered user accounts (username and password).

 ## Requirements

 - Python 3.x

 ## Notes
-- Existing data is saved to and loaded from text files (`expenses.txt` and `crops.txt`) to maintain persistence between sessions.

 - This is a basic version of the Farm Management System and may be expanded with additional features and improvements in the future.
+- For enhanced security, consider implementing password hashing and salting mechanisms.